USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Post-declaration
 ,,,,,,,,,,,,,,,,

-To use a post-declaration use one of the two associative forms of object creation:
+To use a post-declaration first create the high level object, then use one of the two associative forms of object creation:

 .. code-block:: none